hamzaelouiaazzani/vehicle_counting_CV/README.md

 ```
 This step assumes you have already installed Anaconda in your computer

-> **Note:** You can neglect the above two instructions if you are NOT working in a virtual envirenement.
+> **Note:** You can neglect the above two instructions if you are NOT working in a virtual environment.

 ### Step 2: Upgrade pip and Install Dependencies
 Clone the repository and ensure that vehicle_counting_CV is set as your working directory if you haven't done so already.